-The FIE/UW Program Assistant and UW alumna, Clare Woessner, will be based in Foundation House.
-Clare will be there to help you with every aspect of the program from academic inquiries, drop/add, registration and other course-related questions, adjustment issues, and any other information to help you gain the most from your time in London.
+The FIE/UW Program Assistant will be based in the Student Life Office in Foundation House.
+James will be there to help you with every aspect of the program from academic inquiries, drop/add, registration and other course-related questions, adjustment issues, and any other information to help you gain the most from your time in London.